Homeowners Insurance

 Average price of home insurance by state

-A policy in Hawaii, the least expensive state, costs $601 per month.
-On the other hand, coverage in Oklahoma, the most expensive state, costs $4,799 per year.
-That's a difference of $4,198 per year.
+A policy in Hawaii, the least expensive state for home insurance, costs $601 per year.
+Coverage in the most expensive state, Oklahoma, costs $4,799 per year.
+That's nearly eight times as much.

 Find Cheap Homeowners Insurance Quotes in Your Area